RAMENtheNOODLES/PackwizGUI/README.md

 # What is PackwizGUI?
-PackwizGUI is a ~Windows~ tool that wraps around the `packwiz` CLI to provide an easier experience in using [packwiz](https://packwiz.infra.link/).
+PackwizGUI is a tool that wraps around the `packwiz` CLI to provide an easier experience in using [packwiz](https://packwiz.infra.link/).

 It is written in `VB.net` using Microsoft Visual Studio.